clecap/dante-wiki-production-old/README.md

 3. Unzip file `main.zip`
 4. Navigate into the newly generated directory `dante-wiki-production-main`
 4. Edit the configuration file `CONF.sh`.
 The data required in the configuration file is described by comments directly in this file.
-5. Run DanteWIki installation script `dante-sh` (this may take several minutes).
+5. Run DanteWIki installation script `install-dante.sh` (this may take several minutes).

 ## Commands for Installation